 Read Write Inc Lead – Miss S Thompson – Intent and implementation

-Reception pupils and Ks1 pupils have Read Write inc lessons every day.
+Ks1 pupils have Read Write Inc lessons every day.
 At Saints Peter and Paul Catholic Primary School, we are committed to helping our children to become fluent readers.
 This is one of our main goals.
 We use the Read Write Inc programme to help us to make every child a reader.
 Our children love it!
 Taken from:

 Read Write Inc., developed by Ruth Miskin , provides a structured and systematic approach to teaching literacy.
 It is used by more than a quarter of the UK’s primary schools and is designed to create fluent readers, confident speakers and willing writers.